-Lay ministers
+Lav ministers

 - 7.6 Superannuation for lay ministers must be paid directly by the parish to the relevant complying superannuation fund of the lay minister's choice. - 7.7 Parishes are reminded that, generally, they must pay employer superannuation contributions in respect of all employees including lay ministers, student ministers, youth and children's workers, administrative and other staff at a minimum rate of 9.5% of taxable stipend (ie, the net stipend after amounts sacrificed to an MEA) as per the Superannuation Guarantee Legislation.
-However, it is recommended that contributions for lay ministers be paid at the fixed rates detailed in section 7.1 which approximate to 17% of the recommended stipend (before any sacrifice to an MEA). - 7.8 For lay ministers and other staff subject to the Superannuation Guarantee Legislation, contributions are not required where the person is - paid less than \$450 in a calendar month, or - aged under 18 and working less than 30 hours per week. - 7.9 For more information on employer superannuation obligations refer to the ATO website www.ato.gov.au/super.
+However, it is recommended that contributions for lay ministers be paid at the fixed rates detailed in section 7.1 which approximate to 17% of the recommended stipend (before any sacrifice to an MEA).
+If contributions are made at the fixed rates detailed in section 7.1 as recommended, the additional amount over and above the 9.5% for the SGL should be classified as an 'additional employer contribution'. - 7.8 For lay ministers and other staff subject to the Superannuation Guarantee Legislation, contributions are not required where the person is - paid less than \$450 in a calendar month, or - aged under 18 and working less than 30 hours per week. - 7.9 For more information on employer superannuation obligations refer to the ATO website www.ato.gov.au/super.